The Unintended Consequences of Rent Control

 By Adam Gower Ph.D.

-Oregon just became the first state in the union to impose rent control statewide, yet an entirely predictable unintended consequence is that driving down single-family home values is also a likely result.
+In February of 2019, Oregon became the first state in the union to impose rent control statewide, yet an entirely predictable unintended consequence is that driving down single-family home values is also a likely result.

 Communities across the United States are grappling with the question of how to provide workforce housing to people who would otherwise be priced out of the market.